polysign/firepanda/README.md

 [![Typescript lang](https://img.shields.io/badge/Language-Typescript-Blue.svg)](https://www.typescriptlang.org)
 [![License](https://img.shields.io/npm/l/firepanda.svg?style=flat)](https://www.npmjs.com/package/firepanda)

-Firepanda is a ORM-like tool to simplify working with complex datasets in Firebase (especially Firestore).
-The main goal is to have a very ORM-like API, that simplifies and accelerates development using Firebase services.
-Firepanda implements various key solutions to help improve working with Firebase (and potentially Google Cloud) services, including Firestore, Auth and other services.
+Firepanda is a development framework for Firebase and the Google Cloud (a few selected services are supported).
+The main goal of Firepanda is to simplify and accelerate the development of backend services powered by Firebase (Firestore, Authentication, Storage, ...), and some selected Google Cloud services.

+### CLI

+Firepanda comes with a small CLI to handle the project structure and build the necessary files in order to deploy to Firebase and other Google Cloud services.

 ## Installation